The Bankrate promise

 It can be important to bank with an institution that has experience working with nonprofits and can address the needs specific to them.
 For example, banks well-suited for nonprofits can help the organization apply for tax-exempt loans and other funding.
 The bank may also provide a line of credit for the nonprofit to help protect against overdrafts and make purchases when extra cash is needed.

 Having the nonprofit’s name attached to a business bank account or nonprofit bank account adds to its professionalism and credibility.
-Most nonprofits’ revenue (60.8 percent) comes from public support.
+Most nonprofits’ revenue (60.8 percent in 2021) comes from public support.
 An account under its own name will give the nonprofit leverage when it comes to seeking out donors and lenders, who can write out checks to the nonprofit, rather than to an individual.

 Lastly, a nonprofit bank account is a way to stay organized.
 It allows you to better organize finances by keeping personal transactions separate from the nonprofit’s transactions.
 You’ll be able to easily track expenses and donations without mixing up the transactions with personal ones.
 This is important when it comes to maintaining the nonprofit’s tax-exempt status and reporting deposits to the IRS.
 Plus, you can always get an accurate view of the nonprofit’s financial status by checking up on its account regularly.

 Managing a nonprofit often comes with a heavy load of responsibilities, so finding the right bank is important in order to manage the organization’s finances efficiently.
 The best bank account for nonprofits may be one that charges no maintenance fees, pays a competitive APY, offers a debit card and provides a high enough limit on free monthly transactions.